-Cumulus Coin holds a 75% equity interest in Nautilus.
 Nautilus has no employees.
 TES, the indirect parent of Cumulus Coin, provides corporate and operational services to Nautilus.
 The Nautilus facility is located on land leased by Nautilus from Cumulus Data.
 Under the terms of the lease, among other things, Cumulus Data submeters 150 MW of electric power to Nautilus in exchange for supplemental rent payments.
-The lease has an initial term that expires on July 1, 2027, renewable at Nautilus' option.
+The lease has an initial term that expires on July 1, 2027, renewable at Nautilus's option.
 The power is supplied to Cumulus Data by Talen Generation pursuant to the Coin PPA described under "-Energy Supply Agreements" below.

 Nautilus is engaged in Bitcoin mining through a third-party, U.S.-based mining pool operator, Foundry USA.
+Nautilus owns its miners that are installed at its mining facility and does not host miners owned or operated by any other parties.
 Nautilus provides computing power from its miners to the mining pool operator, and in exchange is paid compensation in the form of Bitcoin on a daily basis.
-See Note 2 in Notes to the Interim Financial Statements for more information.
+An immaterial fee is charged by the mining pool operator to Nautilus that is deducted from the Bitcoin earned by Nautilus.
+Nautilus recognizes revenue daily that is measured at fair value using the quoted price for Bitcoin in Nautilus's principal market at the beginning of each day.
+See Note 2 in Notes to the Interim Financial Statements for more information on Nautilus revenue recognition.
 Bitcoin received by Nautilus is required to be exchanged for cash, as necessary, to fund ongoing operations, including a reserve determined by the Nautilus board.
 Revenues and power costs are allocated pro rata to Cumulus Coin based on the computing power ("hash rate") and power consumption of miners contributed to Nautilus from Cumulus Coin.
-Cumulus Coin pays miner maintenance costs based on the number of miners contributed by Cumulus Coin , while other operational costs are paid based on Cumulus Coin's ownership percentage.
+Cumulus Coin pays miner maintenance costs based on the number of miners contributed by Cumulus Coin, while other operational costs are paid based on Cumulus Coin's ownership percentage.
+As of September 30, 2023, there were approximately 48,000 miners at the facility, with an average hash rate of approximately five exahash per second, that were all newly installed in 2023 and have an average service life of seven months.
+Since the start of operations in 2023 through September 30, 2023, Nautilus mined a monthly average of approximately 350 Bitcoin.
+Nautilus miners are insured up to the applicable limits under the Nautilus miner property policies.